 Individuals with hyperhomocysteinuria exhibit numerous skeletal defects, including reduced bone mass density, osteopenia and a higher risk of fractures in the elderly.
 How does this happen?
 Well, animal studies have shown that a deficiency in folic acid and Vitamins B6 and B12 can lead to increased levels of homocysteine and, consequently, an increased production of free radicals and oxidative stress, which lead to endothelial dysfunction, decreased bone blood flow and, eventually, osteoporosis.
 (This is the theory any way.)

-High homocysteine is associated with certain low B vitamins and increasing foods with B vitamins such as dark green leafy greens or taking them as a supplement (active Bs, for example - an individuals needs to use folate and not folic acid) will decrease the homocysteine level usually.
+High homocysteine is associated with certain low B vitamins and increasing foods with B vitamins such as dark green leafy greens or taking them as a supplement (active Bs, for example - an individual needs to use folate and not folic acid) will decrease the homocysteine level usually.

-High homocysteine can usually be lowered with a mix of betaine (trimethylglycine, riboflavin 5' phosphate, 5-MTHF (folate), methylcobalamin(B12), and Pyridoxal 5' phosphate (b6).
-A persons practitioner would usually advise them of what would best work for them.
+High homocysteine can usually be lowered with a mix of betaine (trimethylglycine), riboflavin 5' phosphate, 5-MTHF (folate), methylcobalamin(B12), and Pyridoxal 5' phosphate (b6).
+A person's practitioner would usually advise them of what would best work for them.
 You will usually see these mixes sold as Methylation Formulas.
 There is one called Methyl Guard Plus by Thorne that I like, but there are many decent formulas on the market.

 B12 is one of the vitamins used to lower homocysteine and vegetarians are often low in this vitamin to the point of being symptomatic.
 Some people have trouble absorbing it, especially the elderly (usually the same folks that are low in stomach acid).
 A common symptom of B12 deficiency is megaloblastic anemia.
 Folate deficiency also causes megaloblastic anemia and both can be low in the person with high homocysteine.
 Usually both folate and B12 are given together for reasons we won't go into here, but don't use folate without B12 unless you know the person has enough B12 for sure.